mmistakes/minimal-mistakes/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 Hi!

 This blog-post is about one of the projects i'm most proud of!
 The development of "Argus" started around March of 2018.
 This project grew whilst working on it.
-I have tried to structure this blog-post as best as i could.
+I have tried to structure this blog-post as best as i could but in truth most ideas and discoveries were made during the development.
 Here goes ...

 ## The birth of the idea
 One part of my job is being part of the help desk.
 When called by a customer or colleague, i usually ask for their computer-name.
 Most users tend to not know the name by heart (*com'on guys!)* or have a hard time figuring out where to find it.
 With the deployment of Windows 10 this became even more prevalent.